• Skip to main content

 • Butter: Helps bind the ingredients together and, once baked, allows the base, in particular, to be flaky and short.
 The perfect texture.

 • Egg Yolk: The main binding agent adds a slight richness to the crumble topping and base.
-If doubling the recipe, add a whole beaten egg into your mixture.
+If doubling the recipe, add a whole beaten egg to your mixture.

 For the Filling: